 Fall is officially here, which means the Big Ten football season is finally in full swing.

 And while the city plays host to a few stray SEC or Big Twelve fans, there is no denying that Chicago is a Big Ten town at its core.
-From the Buckeyes to the Hoosiers, we’ve certainly got it all.
+The city has bars for Buckeye, Badger, and Ohio State fans.

-So, when you can’t make it to the tailgates to cheer on your favorite team, hit up one of these local spots to relive your glory days in style.
+So, when you can’t make it to the tailgates to cheer on your favorite team, hit up one of the best sports bars in Chicago to relive your glory days in style.

 Here are the top Big Ten football bars in Chicago.